makeup/makeup-js/packages/makeup-listbox/README.md

 ### customElementMode

-Set to true if using the class as the model for a custom element (aka Web Component)
+Set to true if using the class as the model for a custom element (aka Web Component).

-### BEM

-Use this object to specify your custom classnames (i.e. if you don't wish to use the default `listbox` prefixes).

 ## Events

 ### makeup-listbox-change

-Fired when the switch is toggled.
+Fired when the selected option changes.

-* `detail.on`: true or false
+* `optionIndex`: the index position of the selected option
+* `optionValue`: the value of the selected option